Dancing Stone, Danby

 leaving, we found a lone conker tree - but I only managed to get one as they

-were all still high up on the tree.
-It's currently sitting on my mantelpiece at
+were all still high up.
+It's currently sitting on my fireplace at

 home to scare away spiders.